Skip to content

 BodyCheckupBodyCheckup

-What are the mechanisms of action of a konjac appetite suppressant?
+What are the action mechanisms of an appetite suppressant at Konjac ?

 Konjac, a tuberous plant native to Southeast Asia, seems to be the new craze among those trying to lose weight.
 It is said to have appetite-suppressing properties.
 How does this root naturally reduce our appetite?
 Deciphering the scientific...